Starwarsfan2099/iOS-Restriction-Key-Cracker/README.md

 # iOS-Restriction-Key-Cracker

-This tool crackes an iOS devices restrictions passcode for any iOS between 7 and 11.
+This tool cracks an iOS devices restrictions passcode for any iOS between 7 and 11.
 Requires iTunes and a device backup to be made.
 Windows and Mac support.
 Requires Python 2.7.